-Is it better to have one double garage door (i.e. 16 ft / 4.9m wide) or to have 2 single doors?
+Is it better to have one double residential garage door (i.e. 4.9 m / 16 ft. wide) or to have 2 single doors?

 There are a few points to consider.
 First, we must be practical.
 If for some reason the 16' door does not open (i.e.: mechanical failure), you understand that both vehicles will be stuck inside the garage.
 To be in that kind of predicament with two single doors is almost impossible.
 You will at least be able to have access to one of the vehicles.

-If you live where the climate tends to get pretty cold, you must understand that opening a double door will let more cold air in than opening a single one.
+Another thing to consider is If you live where the climate tends to get pretty cold, opening a double door will let more cold air in than opening a single one, thus dropping the temperature of your garage faster.

 For them, it is preferable to install two single doors instead.
 This way you can maintain a good balance between the doors and the rest of the house.

-Will there be any extra costs?
+Will there be any extra cost?
 No, not as such.
 The price for two single doors is about the same price as for a double door.
-The difference would come from electronically operating the two single doors.
+The difference would come from electrically operating the two single doors.
+Get a free quote!